1995 Cleveland Browns season: Week 16 vs. Cincinnati Bengals

-The game marked the final game at Cleveland Stadium and the franchise's final game until 1999.
+The game marked the final game at Cleveland Stadium and the franchise's final home game until 1999.

 Standings

 Relocation to Baltimore

 Modell announced on November 6, 1995, that he had signed a deal to relocate the Browns to Baltimore in 1996—a move which would return the NFL to Baltimore for the first time since the Baltimore Colts relocated to Indianapolis after the 1983 season.
 The very next day, on November 7, 1995, Cleveland voters overwhelmingly approved an issue that had been placed on the ballot at Modell's request, which provided $175 million through a 10-year extension of the existing sin tax to refurbish the outmoded and declining Cleveland Stadium.

 After the move was announced, protests were held in Cleveland and even at Browns away games, and several lawsuits were filed, including a breach of contract by the city, which would have required the Browns to remain at the stadium until the end of the 1998 season.
 A compromise was reached in early February 1996.
 Modell was granted permission by the league to move the team, but only personnel.
 The Browns franchise, including its history, colors, logos, and other intellectual property, remained in Cleveland and the NFL officially regards the franchise as suspended for the 1996, 1997, and 1998 seasons.
 Modell's organization, later named the Baltimore Ravens, is officially regarded as a 1996 expansion team.
 The NFL agreed to revive the Browns no later than the 1999 season, by way of an expansion draft or another team relocating.
 The city of Cleveland agreed to drop its lawsuits and build a new stadium by 1999, funded by the sin tax passed to renovate Cleveland Stadium.

-The old stadium was demolished in late 1996 and early 1997 and Cleveland Browns Stadium was built on the same site, opening in August 1999.
+The old stadium was demolished in late 1996 and early 1997 and Cleveland Browns Stadium (now known as Huntington Bank Field) was built on the same site, opening in August 1999.
 While multiple teams threatened to move to Cleveland or were mentioned as considering it, the league chose in 1998 to return the team via an expansion draft and the team resumed play in 1999.